EpicOrange/riichi_advanced/CONTRIBUTING.md

 - Look at the top of [`priv/static/rulesets/riichi.json`](priv/static/rulesets/riichi.json) to see how to make mods available for a given ruleset.

 Currently some rulesets are actually modpacks, modded derivatives of existing rulesets (mostly Riichi), and those can be found [here](lib/riichi_advanced/game/mod_loader.ex#L48).
 The location of these modpack definitions may change in the future.

+## Issues

+You could check out the [issues](https://github.com/EpicOrange/riichi_advanced/issues) and specifically look for issues labeled `tanyao level issue`.
+These are issues that should be relatively easy to complete.
+(Tanyao is the common name for the "All Simples" win condition in Riichi Mahjong.)

+Pull requests can be for pretty much everything but avoid full rewrites or AI slop please!

+## Quality assurance

+Riichi Advanced does not have good test coverage, and more importantly, we're not 100% sure about certain rules.
+If you know a mahjong variant quite well, definitely try it out on Riichi Advanced and see if it matches your expectations!
+If not, open an [issue](https://github.com/EpicOrange/riichi_advanced/issues) or drop us a message on the [Discord](https://discord.gg/5QQHmZQavP), preferably with a screenshot.

+One way Riichi Advanced facilitates testing is letting you rig the wall in all variants: when in a room, hit Room Settings and then Config, and uncomment the lines in the textbox.
+You can also add `"debug_status": true` to show statuses, counters, and buttons for all players.
+Also, the Open Hands mod could be helpful.

+## Ruleset tutorials

+Riichi Advanced supports custom tutorials, and the documentation for that is available [here](documentation/tutorials.md).
+To start, navigate to the [main menu](https://riichiadvanced.com), select a variant, press Learn, press Create your own ruleset, and start writing!
+To share your tutorials, simply copy the URL when playing said tutorial.

+Note that these shared tutorials are only stored temporarily.
+If you end up creating a custom tutorial that you want to add to the game, drop it in [Discord](https://discord.gg/5QQHmZQavP) or submit a pull request!
+All in-game tutorials are stored in the directory [`priv/static/tutorials/`](priv/static/tutorials/).

 ## Tests